 “These results resonate with findings showing that adolescent smokers and individuals with alcohol dependence also show blunted ventral striatum activation during reward anticipation,” says Marc Potenza, a psychiatrist who studies gambling addiction at the Yale School of Medicine.

 While the finding that problem gamblers have lower activation in reward pathways may seem counterintuitive, some scientists think it can be explained by what’s known as the reward deficiency model.
-They argue that people prone to addiction have an underactive brain reward system and that such people are drawn to ways to stimulate their reward pathways, which can include the highs of drugs and gambling.
+They argue that people prone to addiction have an underactive brain reward system and that such people are drawn to ways to stimulate their reward pathways.

 The other brain region that is often implicated in gambling and substance use disorders is the prefrontal cortex.
 This region is involved in decision-making, controlling impulsivity, and cognitive control.
 Several studies have shown that problem gamblers and drug addicts both showed less activation of the prefrontal cortex in response to gambling-related cues.

 “Given the role of the prefrontal cortex in reward evaluation and delayed discounting, where people make decisions about choosing an immediate small reward versus a later, larger reward, the findings seem to suggest that individuals with gambling problems may have differences in functioning in this brain region,” Potenza says.

 Many studies have shown that people with this disorder are more impulsive than other people.
 They may have difficulty controlling their impulses due to reduced activation of the prefrontal cortex.

 “I think the take-home message is that there are probably several types of processing problems in people with gambling disorder,” Grant says.
 “Research indicates they are processing risk and reward incorrectly and processing current versus long-term consequences incorrectly.”